jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that the Back to Bookings button links to the bookings page.
+4. Verify that the booking information, holiday details, extras and flight details for the customer's order are displayed correctly.

     - Outcome: Pass

-5. Verify that the Now Check Out The Latest Offers button links to the offers page.
+5. Verify that the Back to Bookings button is displayed on the booking details page and links to the bookings page.

     - Outcome: Pass

+6. Verify that the Now Check Out The Latest Offers button appears on the checkout success page and links to the offers page.

+    - Outcome: Pass

+7. Verify that users cannot access the booking details page by manually typing in it's URL if they are not signed in and are returned to the sign in page.

+    - Outcome: Pass

-## Holidays
+# Holidays

 1. Verify that the page appears as expected and looks good at all screen widths.

     - Outcome: Pass

-2. Verify that cards containing the holiday image, name, price, country, rating and duration for each holiday satisfying the holiday type or destination.
+2. Verify that cards containing the holiday image, name, price, country, rating and duration for each holiday satisfying the holiday category or destination.

     - Outcome: Pass